Self-Guided Cycling Tours & Trips in Spain

 Medieval Santillana del Mar marks the start of rides through Oyambre Natural Park to Picos de Europa.
 GPS tracks guide 44-62km daily routes, with luggage transfers and stays in characteristic rural inns.
 Optional Garmin rental available.

-Duration 8 days Destinations Santillana del Mar, San Vicente de la Barquera, Potes, Fuente De, San Roque de Riomiera, Lierganes, Somo, Santander, Santona Age Range 10 to 80 year olds Operated in English, Portuguese Operator IberoCycle Tours From
+Duration 8 days Destinations Santillana del Mar, San Vicente de la Barquera, Potes, Fuente De, San Roque de Riomiera, Lierganes, Somo, Santander, Santona Age Range Ages 10+ Operated in Only: Portuguese Operator IberoCycle Tours From

 Grand Cycling Tour of Cantabria & Asturias.